 In this article, we’ll go over what you need to know when drafting your own no returns policy.
 Plus, we’ll look at the legalities as well as how they could affect your business if you get it wrong.

-PRO TIP: Take the hassle of writing your own refund policy away with our refund policy generator trusted by over 200,000 businesses.
-It’ll save you hours of work and help increase sales.
+PRO TIP: Take the hassle of writing your own return policy away with our return and refund policy generator trusted by over 200,000 businesses.
+It’ll save you hours of work and help increase sales in minutes.

 What is a No Returns Policy?